Setting an Example: Five Ways to Embrace Being a Vivacious Mom

 First, take the time to reframe your view on what motherhood means to you.

-Time passes, and in a flash, your kids are grown and out of the house.
+The crazy thing is that time passes quickly, and your kids are grown and out of the house in a flash.

-It’s important to make time for yourself and set an example for your children.
-Show them that taking care of yourself is important so that you can take care of them, too.
+So it’s important to make time for yourself and set an example for your children.
+Show them that taking care of yourself is important so you can take care of them, too.

 2. Note: The more often you forgive yourself, the easier it will be for your kids to do the same.

 Our minds are conditioned to focus on the mistakes we make every day.
-We beat ourselves up ruthlessly when we forget to send along that one permission slip while easily forgetting the number of times we got it right.
+We beat ourselves up ruthlessly when we forget to send along that one permission slip while quickly forgetting how many times we got it right.

-Setting an example of forgiving yourself is powerful beyond measure.
-Because let’s face it: we all make mistakes.
+Setting an example of self-forgiveness is powerful beyond measure.
+Let’s face it: we all make mistakes.
 Self-forgiveness sets a tone of worthiness.
-We are all worthy of letting go when we innocently get something wrong.
+And there is something to be said for being a ‘good enough’ mother.

 3. Reevaluate the kind of mom you want to be.
 You can adjust the dial anytime.

-Recently I’ve been studying Dr. Joe Dispenza’s work, and I am fascinated by his research on choosing a new way of being.
+I’ve been studying Dr. Joe Dispenza’s work recently, and I am fascinated by his research on choosing a new way of being.

-He’s an expert on neuroplasticity and offers instruction on dropping certain emotions and thoughts only to replace them with more aligned, higher vibrational intentions and emotions.
+He’s an expert on neuroplasticity and offers instruction on dropping certain emotions and thoughts to replace them with more aligned, higher-vibrational intentions and feelings.

 And he teaches that we can influence our circumstances by mindfully setting an example with our attitudes and beliefs.

-Remembering that you can change at any time is key!
+Remembering that you can change at any time is critical!
 Growing and evolving is what we’re here to do.

 4. Commit to exploring your interests and passions.
 Nurture your creativity.